Introduction to the Corporate Procurement Unit

 - Protect our staff and members from undue criticism or allegations of wrongdoing.

-We also have a legal requirement to comply with EU Procurement Directives.
-These are enforced in UK law through the Public Contracts Regulations 2015.
+We also have a legal requirement to comply with the UK Public Contract Regulations 2015.
 This governs the way in which the public sector procurement process must be conducted for contracts over certain specified thresholds.

 The thresholds are revised every two years.
 As of January 2020 these thresholds are £189,330 for Supplies and Services, and £4,733,252 for Works contracts.